Launching a product online can be daunting, especially if your business is bootstrapped.

 Notice that there’s another CTA next to the video?
 That’s important to remind the visitor of what you want them to do — sign up.

-This landing page ticks a lot of other boxes, like contrasting color schemes between backgrounds and CTAs as well as a space to add testimonials.
+This landing page ticks a lot of other boxes, like contrasting color schemes between backgrounds and CTAs as well as a space to add customer testimonials.
 But it’s the video that makes this template one that will definitely drive signups!

 4. A “one ask” landing page